nmathewson/walking-onions-wip/specs/02-endives-and-snips.md

             ; Nonce to be used with the signing algorithm for the signatures.
             ? signature-nonce: bstr,

-            ; At what depth of a Merkle tree to the signatures apply?
+            ; At what depth of a Merkle tree do the signatures apply?
             ; (If this value is 0, then only the root of the tree is signed.
             ; If this value is >= ceil(log2(n_leaves)), then every leaf is ; signed.).